 The primary challenge was to maintain the dark, industrial, and somewhat clinical aesthetic of 1900s New York.
 Every brick, cobblestone, and window detail had to reflect the historical reality of an era where modern medicine was in its infancy, ensuring a seamless blend between the practical sets and the digital extensions.

-Set in downtown New York in 1900, THE KNICK focuses on the Knickerbocker Hospital and its innovative surgeons, nurses, and staff who push the boundaries of medicine in a time of astonishingly high mortality rates and zero antibiotics.
+Set in downtown New York in 1900, THE KNICK focuses on the Knickerbocker Hospital and its innovative staff who push the boundaries of medicine in a time of high mortality rates and zero antibiotics.

-The series stars Clive Owen as Dr. John Thackery, a brilliant but drug-addicted surgeon who faces the pressure of personal demons while attempting to revolutionize medical procedures.
-Under the masterful direction of Steven Soderbergh, the show offers a raw, unflinching look at the social and racial tensions of the era, all while maintaining a hauntingly beautiful visual style.
+The series stars Clive Owen as Dr. John Thackery, a brilliant surgeon who faces personal demons while attempting to revolutionize medical procedures.
+Under the masterful direction of Steven Soderbergh, the show offers a raw, unflinching look at the era.

 Frédéric St-Arnaud (Freelance Matte Painter)